Hours and fees

 What to bring

-• A hat and sunscreen; the mounds are open to the sun.
+- Hat and sunscreen.
+The mounds and lawns are fully open to the sun.

-• Real walking shoes, not sandals — paths turn muddy after rain.
+- Real walking shoes, not sandals.
+Grass paths turn slick and muddy after any rain.

-• Cash in pesos for entry, parking and any snacks.
+- Cash in pesos for entry, parking and snacks — no reliable card payment.

-• Bug spray, especially in the wetter months.
+- Bug spray, especially in the wetter months when the mosquitoes come out.